fbpx

 Bird breeding

-The cooperative management of water levels between the CEWO and NSW enabled 9,000 ibis chicks to survive to fledgling stage in the Booligal wetlands in 2016-17.
+The cooperative management of water levels between the CEWH and NSW enabled 9,000 ibis chicks to survive to fledgling stage in the Booligal wetlands in 2016-17.
 Without the involvement of Commonwealth and NSW environmental water these chicks would have died.
 This result supports our finding that small amounts of water can be used very effectively to achieve site scale benefits.

 Image: Juvenile birds in 2018.
 Photo credit: Dr Joanne Lenehan, Senior Environmental Water Manager, DPE Environment and Heritage Group.